 Sign 2: Behavioral Pattern Changes

-If your partner suddenly changes their routine, has unexplained absences, or works late often without clear reasons, it could be a warning.
+If your partner suddenly changes their routine, has unexplained absences, or works late, always without clear reasons, it may reflect patterns seen in different types of cheaters.

 Starting new hobbies that leave you out might also be small signs of cheating in a relationship.